Trump expands cities targeted for possible military deployment to Baltimore in a spat with governor

 WASHINGTON (AP) — President Donald Trump on Sunday threatened to expand his military deployments to more Democratic-led cities, responding to an offer by Maryland's governor to join him in a tour of Baltimore by saying he might instead “send in the ‘troops.’”

+His latest pledge to ramp up the military's presence in left-leaning cities came as at least some National Guard units in the nation's capital began carrying weapons over the weekend, making good on a directive issued Friday by Defense Secretary Pete Hegseth.
+An Associated Press photographer on Sunday saw members of the South Carolina National Guard outside Union Station with holstered handguns.

-Last week, Trump said he was considering Chicago and New York for troop deployments similar to what he has unleashed on the nation's capital, where thousands of National Guard and federal law enforcement officers are patrolling the streets.
+The most recent developments in Trump's extraordinary effort to override the law enforcement authority of state and local governments came after he said he was considering Chicago and New York for troop deployments similar to what he has unleashed on the nation's capital.
+Thousands of National Guard and federal law enforcement officers are now patrolling the district's streets, drawing sporadic protests from local residents.

 Trump made the threat to Baltimore in a spat with Maryland Gov. Wes Moore, a Democrat who has criticized Trump's unprecedented flex of federal power aimed at combatting crime and homelessness in Washington.
 Moore last week invited Trump to visit his state to discuss public safety and walk the streets.